vttred/ose/README.md

 - The **#dnd-other** channel in the [official Foundry VTT Discord server](https://discord.gg/foundryvtt)
 - The **#ose-virtual-tabletop** channel in the [official Necrotic Gnome Discord server](https://discord.gg/YprM5nq)
-- There is a Discord server for Unofficial Old-School Essentials on Foundry VTT.
+- There is a Discord server for United Fantasy Toolkit, the code that powers OSE.
 You can find it on this repo's [New Issue](https://github.com/vttred/ose/issues/new/choose) page.
+Please do not ask about premium content in this Discord server, as most of our contributor community cannot help you.
+Please use the support channels listed for those products instead.
 - There are [unofficial Foundry VTT user communities for many other languages](https://www.foundryvtt-hub.com/links/#internationaldiscords) if you'd prefer to discuss Foundry VTT in another language.
 Keep in mind that it's unlikely you'll find answers to your questions about a less popular game system like Old-School Essentials, but they are good for asking questions about Foundry VTT in general.
 - The [/r/FoundryVTT community on Reddit](https://reddit.com/r/FoundryVTT) may also have answers to your Foundry VTT questions, but it is another general Foundry VTT user community that may not have many users with specific knowledge about OSE.
 Be sure to write `[OSE]` in your post subject and select `FVTT Question` from the "Flair" menu.

-**We do not offer user support via email.
+**We do not offer user support for the free game system via email.
 Sorry for the inconvenience.**

 ## Contributions

 Any feedback is deeply appreciated.
 Please browse the [open issues](https://github.com/vttred/ose/issues/) and if there's not a matching one already, open a new one.

-If you're a developer, look for our [CONTRIBUTING.md](/CONTRIBUTING.md) file.
+If you're a web developer, look for our [CONTRIBUTING.md](/CONTRIBUTING.md) file.

 If you speak a non-English language, [Join the ose project on Crowdin](https://crowdin.com/project/ose).